pylenin/purple-blue/content/posts/python-logging-guide.md

 So let’s dive into the world of logging in Python.

 ##### Levels of Logging
-Now the logging module is already included in your default python installation.
+Now the logging module is already part of the python standard library.
 So just import logging and we are good to go.
-By default, you will find that there are 5 standard levels that indicates the severity of events.
+By default, you will find that there are 5 standard logging levels that indicates the severity of events.
 They are

 1. debug (Level 10)
 2. info (Level 20)